XDagger/xdagj/README.md

 - Add snapshot function to solve the problem of slow loading speed of historical main block
 - Optimize the address block structure to avoid dust attacks

-At the same time, we are also actively providing more application scenarios for XDAG, including but not limited to the following
+At the same time, we are also actively providing more application scenarios for XDAG, including but not limited

 - Explore the possibility of using neo4j as the storage layer to provide a visual DAG storage
 - Explore a way to add a virtual machine to XDAG to implement smart contracts and improve the usability of the system